|

 next," Ireana said.
 For that matter, moving all four of them at

-once would not have been that big of a deal, except that Dayton was not
+once should not have been such a big deal, except that Dayton was not

 supposed to know who his rating official was.
 "Did you learn